iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 4.4.4
+- Added `open_mobs` to the Aggro List section.
+Mobs on this list are mobs that are open for anyone to fight together.
+This will adjust the Aggro List to display their correct target instead of filtering it to party/alliance only.
+- Adjusted pet name colors to match their owner's color.
+- Adjusted more areas for efficiency.
+Reduced more calls for get_player() and get_mob_by_target().
+- Fixed Focus Target, Sub Target, and Target names not pulsing/glowing correctly when their SP is active.
+- Fixed issue with the Player Stats Pet Bar flickering when Bars are faded.

 Version 4.4.3
 - Added `show_cursor_target` option to the Aggro List section.
 Highlights the monster in the Aggro List that you currently have targeted.